 Medications (both prescription and non-prescription)

-The Shoreway Environmental Center has a secure bin into which you can deposit both prescription and non-prescription medications.
+When it comes to actually disposing of medications, the Shoreway Environmental Center has a secure bin into which you can deposit both prescription and non-prescription medications.
 Alternatively, you can take them to CVS in Sequoia Station (at the rear of the store, just to the right of the pharmacy), Safeway in Sequoia Station (also at the rear of the store, just to the right of the pharmacy), the Redwood City police station (on Maple Street on the Bay side of Highway 101), to the Sheriff’s office (in the 400 County Center building), or to Redwood City’s Kaiser Medical facility.

 The county maintains a list of county facilities with drop-off sites here.